Departmental Policies / Forms

 Prerequisite Waiver Policy

-You will be administratively dropped from a class if you do not have the prerequisites completed with a C or better.
-You will also be administratively dropped if you are miss the first week of classes.
+You will be administratively dropped if you miss the first week of classes.
 Classwork starts IMMEDIATELY on day one; missing the first week for any reason will put you behind and it wastes classroom space that another student is waiting for.
 Please plan your return-to-campus schedules so that you will not miss classes!
+ALSO, because classes start immediately, we do not allow adds after the second class meeting (Thursday after classes start).

 Petition to Waive Engineering Program Fee